bencline1/Allpix_GaAs/doc/usermanual/faq.md

     drawn.](../assets/images/linegraph_hrcmos_collected.png)

-    With these settings, a graph of similar precision to the one presented in Figure [fig:linegraph] can be produced.
+    With these settings, a graph of similar precision to the one presented in the figure can be produced.
 The required time stepping size and number of output plot steps varies greatly with the sensor and its applied electric field.
 The number of charge carriers per group can be used to vary the density of lines drawn.